 She is fighting right along with him.
 He in the ring and she energizing his spirit with everything he needs to have the best possible chance of winning – her encouragement and prayers.
 She has given him the encouragement that we as men must have to be the best that we can be, but yet find so utterly impossible to acknowledge that we need.
 We as men and women have the courage most often to face our fears alone, but we are way more effective at vanquishing the enemy when we fight together.

 She understands “something about having to fight,” and has acted on that understanding, and is learning to place her fears in the hands of the One Who is her greatest hope.
 Our greatest weapon is the one we wield on our knees.

 “Anyone who fights his demons with his own weapons is a fool.”

 Henri J. M. Nouwen

 See the movie; I can’t do this story the justice that it deserves.
 The movie finishes with different scenes of the fight and shots of Mea and the folks at the church in prayer for her husband.
-Mae even brings herself to listen to the end of the fight with her family as James goes on to become heavyweight champion of the world, winning by unanimous decision.
+Mae even brings herself to listen to the end of the fight, on the radio, with her family as James goes on to become heavyweight champion of the world, winning by unanimous decision.